Skip to Content

 4600 Virginia Rd., Long Beach, CA 90807

 Rancho Los Cerritos hosts a children’s storytime each Tuesday morning from 10:00 am to 10:30 am.
-Storytime is held outside and is free to attend.
+Storytime is held outside, under the shade of the California Native Garden trees, and is free to attend.
 Families are welcome to bring blankets and snacks and get comfortable as you listen to volunteers and staff read from diverse authors.
+You can reserve your spot online.

 GLOW-at-South-Coast-Botanic-Garden